learn-co-students/fewpjs-fns-as-first-class-data-do-behavior-london-web-career-040119/README.md

 In review, functions in JavaScript are first-class data.
 They are treated like any other variable and we can pass them as values to other functions.
-In this lab, we're going to demonstrate some of JavaScript's capabilities.
+In this lab, we're going to have an event handler send some information gathered by an `<input>` field to a helper function.

 ## Create a "First-Class" Function

 We're going to create a web greeting!
-Working in [24 hour time](https://en.wikipedia.org/wiki/24-hour_clock), create a set of conditions that will give the user different greetings depending on the time that is submitted.
-The `<input>` element is of type `time`, which will automatically convert your `AM` and `PM` hours to 24 hour time.

-We've given some starter code in `index.html` that contains the form field and an `h1`.
-Write code in `index.js` in a function called `greet` that will produce  the following results when the `submit` button is _clicked_:
+You're provided text input field in which you should enter a time in [24 hour time][24].
+When you click the `Submit` button, some provided code will run which will make calls to **two** functions.

+## The `greet()` function

+The `greet` function should take one argument, a `String` which specifies the 24-hour time in the format `HH:MM`.

 - If the time is earlier than 12pm, return "Good Morning".
 - If the time is between 12pm and 5pm, return "Good Afternoon".
 - If the time is later than 5pm, return "Good Evening".

-The `greet` function should return the greeting in string form.
-Additionally, program the `greet` function to update the DOM on the `h1` element with id of `greeting`.
+##  The `displayMessage()` function

+The `greet` function should take one argument, a `String`.

+When the function runs it should update the text inside the `#greeting` node with the content of the first argument.

+It does not return anything.

 **NOTE:** The value returned from the `<input>` will be of type `String`.
 You’ll need to take the `String` of the 24 hour time and covert it to a number.